rrcparam/movie-journal-api/README.md

 1. I would  add Firebase Authentication for login and registration in Milestone 3.
 2. Will Protect routes such as add movie, delete movie, and add review.
 3. Going to Add Joi validation schemas for movie, review and watchlist payloads.
-4. Extend Swagger documentation to include:
+4. Extend Swagger documentation to include
-   - Search endpoint
    - Authentication endpoints
    - Error responses
 5. IN Milestone 3 may be  I Add more unit tests for edge cases and validations errors.